We're looking for awesome people to work with our practice.

 Phase 4 - 6: Desensitization, Installation, & Body Scan

-This is where we work on the distressing memory targets set out in Phase 3.
-Your therapist will have you hold the negative thought, memory, or image in your mind while following their hand movement back and forth.
-Though it may sound strange, this process actually ‘digests’ the negative thought and so that it is no longer distressing for you.
+We work on the distressing memory or memories ("targets") from Phase 3.
+Your therapist has you hold the negative thought, memory, or image in your mind while your eyes follow a light bar or their hand movement back and forth.
+This process actually ‘digests’ the negative thought so it's no longer distressing for you.

 Phase 7: Closure

-When it’s time to wrap up our counselling session for the day (regardless of what phase you are in), your therapist will close the session in a way that feels nurturing for you.
-They may ask you to record your experience between sessions and try out the different techniques from Phase 2.
+When it’s time to wrap up our session for the day (whatever phase you're in), your therapist closes the session in a way that feels nurturing and supportive.
+They might ask you to take notes of your experience between sessions, and try different techniques from Phase 2.

 Phase 8: Reevaluation

 In the final phase, the therapist checks in on what has changed between sessions.
-With this information, the therapist will make any necessary changes to the treatment plan.
+With this information, the therapist makes any necessary changes to your treatment plan.
+Sometimes this means revisiting a previous phase with a new memory or target.

-For a more detailed description of the 8 phases of EMDR, you can read this.
+For a more detailed description of the 8 phases of EMDR, read this.

 Effectiveness of EMDR